Kazem al-Khalil: Second phase of parliamentary and ministerial positions (after 1972)

-It was only in the 1972 general election - the last electoral contest for the following two decades - that al-Khalil regained his seat, thanks to support from a rich expatriate in Nigeria.
+It was only in the 1972 general election – the last electoral contest for the following two decades – that al-Khalil regained his seat.
 He subsequently became one of the fiercest opponents of the Palestinian fighters who were building up a strong presence in the Tyre area.

 Still in 1972, al-Khalil became once again a minister in the government after some fourteen years.
 At first, he was appointed as Minister of Labor and Social Affairs in the cabinet of prime minister Saeb Salam and then from 1973 to 1974 as Minister of Justice in the government of Takieddin el-Solh.